briansayre/recipes/_drafts/template.md

 ## To Do (delete when done)

 - Copy this file into /_posts
-- Name file appropiately (YYYY-MM-DD-title-here.md)
+- Name file appropriately (YYYY-MM-DD-title-here.md)
 - Create a folder at assets/img/ with the title as the name (title-here)
 - Upload at least 1.jpg to the folder
 - Update front matter